elastic/integrations/packages/azure/docs/README.md

 # Azure Logs Integration

-The azure logs integration retrieves different types of log data from Azure.
+The azure logs integration retrieves different types of log data from [Azure](https://docs.microsoft.com/en-us/azure/?product=popular).

-There are several requirements before using the integration since the logs will actually be read from azure event hubs.
+There are several requirements before using the integration, since the logs will actually be read from azure event hubs:

-   * the logs have to be exported first to the event hub https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-create-kafka-enabled
+   * The logs have to be exported first to the [event hub](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-create-kafka-enabled)
-   * to export activity logs to event hubs users can follow the steps here https://docs.microsoft.com/en-us/azure/azure-monitor/platform/activity-log-export
+   * To export activity logs to event hubs, users can follow the steps in Microsoft's [Legacy collection methods documentation]( https://docs.microsoft.com/en-us/azure/azure-monitor/platform/activity-log-export)
-   * to export audit and sign-in logs to event hubs users can follow the steps here https://docs.microsoft.com/en-us/azure/active-directory/reports-monitoring/tutorial-azure-monitor-stream-logs-to-event-hub
+   * To export audit and sign-in logs to event hubs, users can follow the steps in Microsoft's [Stream Azure Active Directory logs to an Azure event hub tutorial]( https://docs.microsoft.com/en-us/azure/active-directory/reports-monitoring/tutorial-azure-monitor-stream-logs-to-event-hub)

+### About the datastreams

 The package contains the following data streams:

-### activitylogs
+#### activitylogs
 Will retrieve azure activity logs.
 Control-plane events on Azure Resource Manager resources.
 Activity logs provide insight into the operations that were performed on resources in your subscription.

-### platformlogs
+#### platformlogs
 Will retrieve azure platform logs.
 Platform logs provide detailed diagnostic and auditing information for Azure resources and the Azure platform they depend on.

-### signinlogs
+#### signinlogs
 Will retrieve azure Active Directory sign-in logs.
 The sign-ins report provides information about the usage of managed applications and user sign-in activities.

-### auditlogs
+#### auditlogs
 Will retrieve azure Active Directory audit logs.
 The audit logs provide traceability through logs for all changes done by various features within Azure AD.
 Examples of audit logs include changes made to any resources within Azure AD like adding or removing users, apps, groups, roles and policies.

-### springcloudlogs
+#### springcloudlogs
 Will retrieve Azure Spring Cloud system and application logs.

 ### Credentials